nirogiovanni/fbar_design_tool/README.md

 ## Usage
 <b>Before any operation please check that your Matlab working folder is positioned at the central folder of the design-algorithm</b>.

-Click on the Matlab app "resonator_designer".
+Click on the Matlab app "resonator_designer" to open the graphical interface.

 The graphical interface is composed of two main panels, one for the design of the resonators, and the second to insert new materials into the library.

 ### 1. How to Design a Resonator

 The tab for the desig is divided into two sections.

-The top section is releated for the first steps of the design performed by the decision maker module.
-At the end of the decision maker operations the stack of the resonator having the desired characteristics will be given.
+The top section is releated to the decision maker module.

+This module starts from the input parameters iserted by the user and returns the stack, or even a set of resonators, having the desired characteristics.
-The second section allows to visualise the set of solutions and to choose a single solution.
-Once the desired solution has been selected the design tool can start the analysis of the effects of the fabrication tollerances thanks to the random perturbator module.
+The second section allows to better analyse the solution in terms of fabrication tollerances thanks to the random perturbator module.
+Given the fabrication tolerances specified by the user the random perturbator estimate the p.d.f. of the resonance position.

 #### a.
 Decision Maker
 In order to interact with the decision maker specify the input parameters, the resonant-frequency and the forming materials.